-When printing begins, Objet Studio sends seven slices to the printer-control application.
-This is the standard buffer between Objet Studio and the printer.
+When printing begins, the print manager program sends a number of slices to the printer-control application.
+This fills the buffer between the print manager and the printer to ensure continuous printing.
 As each slice is printed, as a layer of the models on the build tray, another slice is sent to the printer.